-Born in 1963, Jouni Somero is one of the most active performers among present Finnish musicians.
-So far he has given over two thousand concerts all over the world, including Australia, Japan, Ukraine, Germany, Sweden, Estonia, Russia, Brazil, Canada and Finland.
-He began studying the organ when he was eight years old but switched to the piano at the age of twelve.
-He studied piano in Switzerland and at the Music Academy in Cologne under Herbert Drechsel, and under the legendary Hungarian pianist György Cziffra, he deepened his knowledge of the interpretation of Liszt’s music.
+Jouni Somero (b.
+1963) is one of the most active Finnish musicians on the scene today.
+So far he has given over 2,600 concerts all over the world, including Australia, Japan, Ukraine, Germany, Sweden, Estonia, Kosovo, Russia, Brazil, Canada and Finland.
+He began studying the organ when he was eight years old but switched to the piano at the age of twelve, studying the latter in Switzerland and at the Music Academy in Cologne under professor Herbert Drechsel.
+Under the legendary Hungarian pianist Georges Cziffra he gained a deeper insight into the music of Liszt.
 Michael Ponti, the American virtuoso, has also acted as Somero’s musical advisor.
-During 1981-89 Somero lived in Germany, working, among other things, as an assistant at the Music Academy of Düsseldorf.
-From 1990 Somero has pursued his career solely as a concert pianist.
-He was awarded a diploma at the International Music competition in Rio de Janeiro.
+From 1981 to 1989 Somero lived in Germany, working as an assistant at the Music Academy of Düsseldorf and in other capacities.
+Since 1990 he has pursued his career solely as a concert pianist.
+He was awarded a diploma at the International Music Competition in Rio de Janeiro.